Location of the Wild Coast

 The trails offer incredible views of the dramatic coastline, jagged cliffs, sheltered bays, wild beaches and rolling hills and valleys.
 It is renowned for being one of the most beautiful places on the planet and is the heartland of the Xhosa people.

-It is called the Wild Coast for good reason, as you’ll discover when you experience the Wild Coast Walk and the Wild Coast Adventure Walk.
+It is called the Wild Coast for good reason, as you’ll discover when you experience the Wild Coast Walk.
 Encounter dramatic landscapes, beautiful beaches, high dunes, rocky headlands, meandering rivers and a shipwreck or two.
 The Wild Coast is an unspoilt natural treasure.

 History of the Wild Coast